 Pertinent Statutes and Regulations

-The California Voter Registration File Request application, the contents of the voter registration information file, and the review of each submitted application are governed by California statutes and regulations including Elections Code sections 2188 and 2194, Government Code section 7924.000, and California Code of Regulations sections 19001-19013.
+The California Voter Registration File Request application, the contents of the voter registration information file, and the review of each submitted application are governed by California statutes and regulations including Elections Code sections 2188 and 2194, Government Code section 7924.000, California Code of Regulations sections 19001-19013, and Business and Professions Code section 17538.41.

 Questions can be directed to: